About me.

 About Me

-If you’d like a quick peak of what I’m working on, check the following topics below; otherwise more info about my background can be found at the bottom of the page.
+If you’d like a quick peak of what I’m working on, check the following topics below (more standard information can be found in my CV or at the bottom of the page).

 • Data in the real world is distributed through time.
 Time series modelling isn’t a new idea, dating back to the era of Galton (1880s), but still remains a significant challenge in deep learning.
 I enjoy working on unique and impactful problems within time series, where traditional deep learning paradigms fail.
 For example, many time series within healthcare (e.g., ECG, blood glucose measurements, sleep studies) are variable in length, yet, most of the current literature focuses on finite-context methods, which can only process sequences of fixed length.
 This need for robust variable-length time series classification (VSTC), is present not only in healthcare, but in many other real-world scenarios where there is no predetermined sequence length (e.g., finance, weather).
 We recently released a paper addressing this, called Stochastic Sparse Sampling: A Framework for Variable-Length Medical Time Series Classification—for more info on this, see my projects page.